-Environmental Impact Proposed Mitigating General Plan 2050 Policies and Actions Significance with Mitigation Action 3-5.20: Require new development to maintain an adequate setback from channelized waterways to recognize the 100-year flood elevation, with setbacks in the Zoning Code as minimums and larger setbacks encouraged in accordance with Restoration Concept Plans to meet restoration and enhancement goals.
-Impact BIO-3: Potential future General Plan 2050 Chapter 3, Circulation, Open Space, Conservation, and Greenhouse Gas Reduction Less than development from implementation of the proposed General Plan 2050 could result in direct and indirect impacts to wetland Action 3-5.10: Continue to implement existing regulations and procedures, including subdivision guidelines, zoning, design review, and environmental law, to conserve wetlands and rare plants, riparian habitat and other sensitive natural communities, and essential habitat for special-status species. significant habitat.
-Action 3-5.11: Require a qualified biologist to prepare a biological resource assessment as part of project approval for proposed development on sites that may support special-status species, sensitive natural communities, important wildlife corridors, or regulated wetlands and waters to identify potential impacts and measures for protecting the resource and surrounding habitat.
-CULTURAL RESOURCES (CUL) Impact CUL-1: Impacts to known or yet to be classified historic buildings or General Plan 2050 Chapter 4, Urban Design, Cultural and Tribal Cultural Resources, Historic Preservation, and Art and Culture Less than significant structures could occur from potential future development under the proposed Action 4-3.2: Follow the Secretary of the Interior Standards for Preservation, Rehabilitation, Restoration, and Reconstruction for the treatment of historic properties.
-General Plan 2050.
-Action 4-3.6: Identify and minimize or remove obstacles for owners of historic properties to support preservation, including guides for repurposing facilities.
+Environmental Impact Proposed Mitigating General Plan 2050 Policies and Actions Significance with Mitigation Natural Communities; Santa Rosa Plain Conservation Strategy; United States Fish and Wildlife (USFWS) Service Programmatic Biological Opinion; CDFW 2012 Staff Report on Burrowing Owl Mitigation; 2012 USFWS Protocol for Surveying Proposed Management Activities That May Impact Northern Spotted Owls; 2020 Estimating the Effects of Auditory and Visual Disturbance to Northern Spotted Owls and Marbled Murrelets in Northwestern California; Fish and Game Code Section 1600 et seq; Clean Water Act; and Porter Cologne Water Quality Control Act, as subsequently revised, supplemented, or replaced.Action 3-5.11: The City shall Rrequire a qualified biologist to prepare a biological resource assessment (BRA) as part of project approval for proposed development on sites that may support or have the potential to affect special-status species, sensitive natural communities, important wildlife corridors, or regulated wetlands and waters to identify potential impacts and measures for protecting the resource and surrounding habitat prior to, during, and after project construction.
+The BRA shall be prepared to address conformance with all applicable federal, State, and local regulations and protocols, including, but not limited to, those listed in Action 3-5.10, as subsequently revised, supplemented, or replaced.
+CULTURAL RESOURCES (CUL) mpact CUL-1: Impacts to known or yet to be General Plan 2050 Chapter 4, Urban Design, Cultural and Tribal Cultural Resources, Historic Preservation, and Art and Less than classified historic buildings or structures Culture significant could occur from potential future Action 4-3.2: For projects with known or the potential to have historic structures, the City shall require the project levelopment under the proposed General to Ff ollow the Secretary of the Interior Standards for Preservation, Rehabilitation, Restoration, and Reconstruction Plan 2050. for the treatment of historic properties and the California Historic Building Code, as subsequently revised, supplemented, or replaced.
+Action 4-3.6: Identify and minimize or remove obstacles for owners of historic properties to support preservation. including guides for repurposing facilities.
 Identify resources to: Keep cultural surveys relevant.
-Reep cutual solveys relevant.
-Periodically update the City's Cultural Heritage Survey to ensure consistency with current guidelines and best practices, to reflect potential changes in status, and to include properties that have become age-eligible for listing.
-Conduct cultural and/or historic inventories or surveys of areas of the city that have not been surveyed.
+Periodically update the City's Cultural Heritage Survey to ensure consistency with current guidelines and best practices, to reflect potential changes in status, and to include properties that have become age-eligible for listing. - Conduct cultural and/or historic inventories or surveys of areas of the city that have not been surveyed.
 Install plaques and/or educational signage at locations of cultural significance and significant events.
-Implement recommendations in the City's Cultural Heritage studies.
-Partner with the local tourism industry, property owners, businesses, nonprofit organizations, and other public agencies to develop and promote Heritage Tourism opportunities, integrating efforts with ongoing initiatives for economic development and the creative economy.
+Instair plaques and/or educational signage at locations or cultural significance and significant events.
+Implement recommendations in the City's Cultural Heritage studies. - Implement recommendations in the city's cultural mentage studies. - Partner with the local tourism industry, property owners, businesses, nonprofit organizations, and other public agencies to develop and promote Heritage Tourism opportunities, integrating efforts with ongoing initiatives for economic development and the creative economy.
 Work with local schools and historic organizations to engage and interest residents of all ages in Santa Rosa's history and historic sites, structures, and neighborhoods.